szylica/JDBCInventoryManagement/README.md

 # Inventory manager

 ## Work in progress
-### This is a repository where I will mainly be learning JDBC.
+### This is a repository where I will mainly be learning JDBC, try-catch and try-with-resources blocks.

 ### Building tool:
   * Maven